Mexico–United States border wall: Secure Fence Act of 2006

 The border fence between El Paso and Juarez has an elaborate gate structure to allow floodwaters to pass under.
-The grates prevent people being able to cross under, and can be raised for floodwaters carrying debris.
+The gates prevent people from being able to cross under and can be raised for floodwaters carrying debris.
 Beyond the fence is a canal and levee before the Rio Grande.

 Aerial view of El Paso, Texas, (top and left) and Ciudad Juárez, Chihuahua, (bottom and right).
 The brightly lit border can clearly be seen as it divides the two cities at night.
 The dark section at left is where the border crosses Mount Cristo Rey, an unfenced rugged area.

 The Secure Fence Act of 2006, signed into law on October 26, 2006, by President George W. Bush authorized and partially funded the potential construction of 700 mile of physical fence/barriers along the Mexican border.
 The bill passed with supermajorities in both chambers.
 Secretary of Homeland Security Michael Chertoff announced that an eight-month test of the virtual fence he favored would precede any construction of a physical barrier.

 The government of Mexico and ministers of several Latin American countries condemned the plans.
 Governor of Texas Rick Perry expressed his opposition, saying that the border should be more open and should support safe and legal migration with the use of technology.
 The barrier expansion was opposed by a unanimous vote by the Laredo, Texas, City Council.
-Laredo Mayor Raul G. Salinas said that the bill would devastate Laredo.
-He stated "These are people that are sustaining our economy by 40%, and I am gonna close the door on them and put [up] a wall?
+Laredo mayor Raul G. Salinas said that the bill would devastate Laredo.
+He stated, "These are people that are sustaining our economy by 40%, and I am gonna close the door on them and put [up] a wall?
 You don't do that.
 It's like a slap in the face."
 He hoped that Congress would revise the bill to better reflect the realities of life on the border.

 Secretary Chertoff exercised his waiver authority on April 1, 2008, to "waive in their entirety" the Endangered Species Act, the Migratory Bird Treaty Act, the National Environmental Policy Act, the Coastal Zone Management Act, the Clean Water Act, the Clean Air Act, and the National Historic Preservation Act to extend triple fencing through the Tijuana River National Estuarine Research Reserve near San Diego.

 By January 2009, U.S. Customs and Border Protection (CBP) and Homeland Security had spent $40 million on environmental analysis and mitigation measures aimed at blunting any possible adverse impact that the fence might have on the environment.
 On January 16, 2009, DHS announced it was pledging an additional $50 million for that purpose, and signed an agreement with the U.S. Department of the Interior for use of the additional funding.
 In January 2009, U.S. Customs and Border Protection reported that it had more than 580 mi of barriers in place.